Jason Romero (soccer): St George FC

-Nyköpings BIS
+Sweden

 On January 24, 2019, Romero signed with Swedish club Nyköpings BIS.
 On April 8, 2019, He made his league debut against Gefle.
 Romero was the clubs top goalscorer before departing mid-season, scoring 5 goals in the league and two goals in the Swedish Cup.

-Umeå FC

-On July 7, 2019, Romero signed with 1st Divison rivals Umeå on a 1 year deal.
-He made his club debut as substitute in a 2-1 win against Vasalunds, coming on in the 75th minute for Isaac Boye.
+On July 7, 2019, Romero signed with 1st Division rivals Umeå on a 1-year deal.
+He made his club debut as substitute in a 2–1 win against Vasalund, coming on in the 75th minute for Isaac Boye.
 On October 21, 2019, Romero scored his first goal for the club against Rynninge.
 On November 25, 2019, it was announced that Romero's contract was not to be extended and was allowed to leave the club as a free agent.

-St George City
+Return to Australia

 On March 4, 2020, Romero signed with St George City as a marquee player ahead of the 2020 season.
 During his two years at the club, Romero helped his club go top of the league for the first time since getting promoted but due to COVID-19 the season was cancelled and no title was given.

-APIA Leichhardt

 On September 25, 2021, Romero signed with APIA Leichhardt after his impressive form with St George City.
-He remained prolific during the 2022 season, scoring a hat-trick against former NSL giant Sydney Olympic and helped his side defeat A-League club Western Sydney Wanderers in a 2-1 upset in the FFA Cup.
+He remained prolific during the 2022 season, scoring a hat-trick against former NSL giant Sydney Olympic and helped his side defeat A-League club Western Sydney Wanderers in a 2–1 upset in the FFA Cup.
 At the end of the season, Romero was announced in the league's Team of the Year with APIA teammate Themba Muata-Marlow.

 Romero was announced to play in the 2023 NPL NSW season for APIA.
-He started the season scoring 4 goals against South Sydney club Rockdale Ilinden in a 6-0 home win.
+He started the season scoring 4 goals against South Sydney club Rockdale Ilinden in a 6–0 home win.

 Macarthur FC

-On February 24, 2023, Romero signed with Macarthur FC as an injury replacement for star player Ulises Dávila who is recovering from a knee injury.
-Romero made his professional club debut on March 5, 2023, being substituted on, in a 3-2 league win against Brisbane Roar.
-A week after starting his first game for the club, on March 19 2023, he scored his first professional goal against Melbourne City at the 26th minute of the match.
+On February 24, 2023, Romero signed with Macarthur FC as an injury replacement for star player Ulises Dávila who was recovering from a knee injury.
+Romero made his professional club debut on March 5, being substituted on, in a 3-2 league win against Brisbane Roar.
+A week after starting his first game for the club, on March 19, he scored his first professional goal against Melbourne City at the 26th minute of the match.
+On May 18, a statement was released that Romero and five others were released by the club after their contracts expired.
+In total, he made 5 appearances for Macarthur and 1 goal.

+Return to APIA

+On June 21, 2023, APIA announced Romero re-signing during their mid-season transfer window.

+Return to St George City

+On January 31, 2024, it was announced that Romero had departed the Leichhardt club for a return to St George City under Mirko Jurilj.

+Nusantara United

+On 4 September 2024, Romero officially signed a contract with Indonesian club Nusantara United.
+He was brought in during the initial transfer window of the 2024–25 Liga 2 season.